 An outdated iOS can cause your iPhone to not function properly.
 That’s why Apple pushes new updates regularly.
 Ensure that your iPhone is running the latest iOS version.
 Go to Settings > General > Software Update.

-If there’s any update available, download and install it to your iPhone.
+If there’s any update available, download and install it on your iPhone.
 Remember to turn on Automatic Updates, so your iPhone can automatically install software updates overnight.

 6. Sign out and sign in again